yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 (on) It is recommended that you put all the NHibernate HBM mapping files in one directory, and point `<NHibernate HBM files location>` (see code box above) to that directory.

-(!)
-You can also construct your own NHibernate session factory in code, and pass it to the constructor of the `NHibernateExternalDataSource`.
+{% exclamation %} You can also construct your own NHibernate session factory in code, and pass it to the constructor of the `NHibernateExternalDataSource`.
 In this case, there is no need to use `SpaceConfig.ExternalDataSourceConfig.CustomProperties`.

 To start the other members of the cluster, simply change the [ClusterInfo|Processing Unit Container#ClusterInfo]:
 - Backup space of the first partition member